 None of our named executive officers received any cash compensation, bonuses, stock appreciation rights, long term compensation, stock awards or long-term incentive rights in excess of \$100,000 from us during the past three fiscal years.
-Mr. Mayer, our President, who acts in the capacity of chief executive officer received compensation of 10,000 common shares, valued at approximately \$2,500, during fiscal year 2000.
+Neither our chief executive officer or any person acting in that capacity, nor any officer or director received compensation during our most recent fiscal year.
 We have not entered into employment contracts with our executive officers and their compensation, if any, will be determined at the discretion of our Board of Directors.